Jefferson–Hemings controversy: Background

 Jefferson became a widower at age 39 in 1782.
 He never remarried and died in 1826.
 Sally Hemings, a "quadroon" (3/4 white), was his much younger slave and a likely half-sister of his wife.
 According to oral tradition of the latter's descendants, the then recently widowed Thomas Jefferson previously had a sexual relation with her sister Mary and fathered at least one of her children.
-In 1787, when Hemings was 14, she accompanied his daughter Maria to France, where Jefferson was serving as the American ambassador to France.
-Hemings and Jefferson are believed to have started a sexual relationship at some time before 1789, when the 16 year-old returned with him to Monticello.
+In 1787, when Hemings was 14, she accompanied his daughter Maria to Paris, where Jefferson was serving as the American ambassador to France.
+Hemings and Jefferson are believed to have started a sexual relationship at some time before 1789, when the 16-year-old returned with him to Monticello.
 Most historians now believe that this relationship lasted nearly four decades, until Jefferson's death, and that he fathered six children by Hemings.

 Four of Hemings' children survived to adulthood.
 In the antebellum period, hers would have been called a shadow family.
 Sally Hemings was also the child of a shadow family.
-Historians believe her father to have been John Wayles, Jefferson's father-in-law, who as a widower had a 12-year liaison with his mulatta slave Betty Hemings and fathered six children with her.
+Historians believe her father to have been John Wayles, Jefferson's father-in-law, who, as a widower, had a 12-year liaison with his mulatta slave Betty Hemings and fathered six children with her.
 These children had three-quarters European, one-quarter African ancestry, and were half-siblings to Jefferson's wife Martha Wayles Skelton Jefferson.
 Sally Hemings was the youngest child of this shadow family.
-Jefferson former slave Isaac Jefferson described Sally as "mighty near white ... very handsome, long straight hair down her back."
+Jefferson's former slave Isaac Jefferson described Sally as "mighty near white ... very handsome, long straight hair down her back."

-Of the four Hemings children who survived to adulthood—Beverley Hemings, Harriet, Madison, and Eston Hemings—all but Madison Hemings eventually identified as white and lived as adults in white communities.
+Of the four Hemings children who survived to adulthood—Beverly, Harriet, Madison, and Eston Hemings—all but Madison Hemings eventually identified as white and lived as adults in white communities.
 Under the Virginia law of partus sequitur ventrem, because Sally Hemings was a slave, her children were also born enslaved.
 But the children were seven-eighths European, one-eighth African by ancestry.
 If free, they would have been considered legally white in Virginia of the time.